EliasEriksson/fullstack-template/README.md

 - [ ] issue JWTs
 - [ ] `GET /auth`
 - [ ] test `GET /auth`
+- [ ] use pypy?
+    * use h11 over httptools?
+    * other packages might need to change to be compatible
 - [ ] email verification?